Safety Team Website and Newsletter

 Lab Audits are an important requirement for maintaining a safe working environment.
 Audits are conducted twice a year at Binghamton University.

 All labs, shops and hazardous areas are required to post an Emergency Information Sheet by the light switch at the main entrance to the room.
 We are now using a program on MyBinghamton that creates a form for you based on the information you've input.
 You can find this page on our Forms and Documents page or on MyBinghamton under "tools"

 Lab occupants are required to provide a copy of their updated chemical inventory to the Office of Environmental Health and Safety via email once each year.
 The inventory is to be submitted by email to Stephen Endres @ email@example.com using this Chemical Inventory Form

 The memo describing the chemical inventory requirement and procedures is available upon request.

-It is the responsibility of the lab occupants (NOT EHS) to verify that the emergency eyewash and fire extinguishers are in working order.
+It is the responsibility of the lab occupants (NOT EHS) to verify that the emergency eyewash are in working order.
 Activate the emergency eyewash weekly to verify water flows with reasonable pressure.
-If the eyewash does not provide adequate water flow, contact the Environmental Specialist at 7-2211.
+If the eyewash does not provide adequate water flow, contact us at 7-2211.
 Print and post documentation that the eyewash is not functioning, such as our Out of Service sign

 New York State Fire Code requires that fire extinguishers be checked monthly to verify that they have not been discharged.
-As a lab occupant, it is your responsibility to verify that the pin is in place, seal is unbroken, and that the dial (if present) indicates appropriate pressure.
+EHS Fire Safety Group members may make entrance to your lab monthly to verify that the pin is in place, seal is unbroken, and that the dial (if present) indicates appropriate pressure.
 If you have questions, please contact one of the Fire Safety System Coordinators for guidance at 7-2211.